nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Only full words will be matched. e.g. `cs2103t` will not match `cs2103`.

-* Labels matching at least one keyword will be returned. e.g. `cs2103t cs2101` will match `CS2103T Software Engineering` and `CS2101 Effective Communication for Computing Professionals`
+* Labels matching at least one keyword will be returned. e.g. `cs2103t cs2101` will match `CS2103T Software Engineering` and `CS2101 Effective Communication for Computing Professionals`.

 Example:

-* `findT cs2103t` will return tasks with label `CS2103T Software Engineering`
+* `findT cs2103t` will return tasks with label `CS2103T Software Engineering`.

 ### Filtering tasks by label: `filterT`